jkniest/HTMLCache/readme.md

 composer require jkniest/htmlcache
 ```

+__If you are using laravel 5.5 or higher the installation is already finished.
+You now have multiple ways to use the middleware (see [Using](#using)).__

+Otherwise, if you use laravel 5.4 or lower go to step 2:

 2) Add the package service provider in your packages configuration.
 Open up the `config/app.php` file and the following into your `providers` array:
 ```php
 'providers' => [